 - 1 tsp vanilla extract

-- In food processor, combine almonds and pumpkin seeds.
+- Place almonds and pumpkin seeds in food processor.
 Blend to a course flour.

-- Remove from freezer and cut into bars (8 bars).
+- Remove from pan and cut into eight equal pieces.

 - Store in fridge or freezer.